tweag/chainsail-resources/documentation/algorithms/replica_exchange.md

 ### Likelihood tempering
 In Bayesian inference, we have $p(x|D) \propto p(D|x) \times p(x)$.
-$p(x|D)$ is the posterior distribution and usually what a Chainsail user wants to sample.
+The posterior distribution, $p(x|D)$, is usually what a Chainsail user wants to sample.
 It is proportional to the product of the likelihood $p(D|x)$ and the prior $p(x)$.
 Often, the prior is not very hard to sample, so a sensible choice for a tempering scheme is to apply an inverse temperature $\beta$ only to the likelihood, like so: